27 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression

 4. All third parties with whom MTSU has an educational or business relationship who have been a victim of sexual misconduct, discrimination, and/or harassment when the conduct has a reasonable connection to the institution.

-C. This policy applies to all University programs and activities, including, but not limited to, sexual misconduct, discrimination, and harassment in athletics, instruction, grading, University housing, and University employment.
+B. Except as stated in Section II.
+C. below, this policy applies to all University programs and activities, including, but not limited to, sexual misconduct, discrimination, and harassment in athletics, instruction, grading, University housing, and University employment.
 This policy applies to alleged violations that occur on University owned, leased, or otherwise controlled property, while participating in international or distance learning programs, and off campus, when the conduct impairs, interferes with, or obstructs any University activity or the mission, processes, and functions of the University.
 This policy also applies to any off-campus behavior that affects a substantial University interest.
 A substantial University interest is defined to include:

 1. Any situation where a student’s conduct may present a danger or threat to the health or safety of others;